-The climatology of simulated precipitation represents well the different climatic regions in southern Africa (Fig. 21).
-Regions of higher rainfall amounts are located in the tropics, over Madagascar and along the southeast coast of South Africa.
-Dryer regions are the Namib and Kalahari deserts and the Western Cape region, the in the WRZ.
-South Africa is can be divided into 8 rainfall zones: the North-Western Cape and the South-Western Cape constitute the WRZ, the South Coast, which has similar rainfall amounts during all months of the year (all-year rainfall region) and the SRZs Southern Interior, the Western Interior, the Central Interior, KwaZulu-Nata and the North-Eastern Interior (Rouault and Richard, 2003).
+regions are the Namib and Kalahari deserts in the WRZ.
+South Africa can be divided into 8 rainfall zones: the North-Western Cape and the South-Western Cape constitute the WRZ, the South Coast, which has similar rainfall amounts during all months of the year (all-year rainfall region)zone (YRZ)) and the SRZs Southern Interior, the Western Interior, the Central Interior, KwaZulu-Nata and the North-Eastern Interior (Rouault and Richard, 2003).

-Comparing CCLM to GPCP shows that CCLM generally underestimates precipitation amounts (e.g. over Madagascar) except for the Drakensberg region in eastern South Africa and the large lakes in the northeast of our domain (Fig. 2e).
-Deviations of CCLM from the observations of GPCP are generally small in the southern part of the model domain and along the coasts, along which the Agulhas Current flows.
-Differences are larger a).
-Differences over Madagascar and the Congo basin and over the coasts north of 20 °S are probably due to a misrepresentation of the African monsoon system.
-Thus, larger biases are mainly out of Comparing CCLM to other observational data sets that cover a longer period but are available at monthly resolution, like GPCC and CRU, provides a very similar picture (see Fig. A1).
-The bias of CCLM given as percentage of the mean rainfall

-(relative bias) exhibits a similar magnitude when computed with respect to all three observational data sets (GPCP, GPCC, and CRU) (Fig. A2).
-Considering the relative bias reveals that deviations of simulated precipitation from observed ones are noticeable in the whole domain, also in our focus region, as we are interested in southern African precipitation and whether and how it is impacted by the Agulhas Current System, the southern part of the model domain and along the coasts, along which the Agulhas Current flows.
-Annual cycle of rainfall over the Summer Rainfall Zone (SRZ) and the Winter Rainfall Zone (WRZ) for (a) the hindeast CCLM simulation, the GPCP observational data set and the reanaylsis data set JRA-55 and for (b) the three CCLM simulations hindeast, historical, and future.
-Solid lines represent the rainfall for the SRZ, dashed lines represent the WRZ.
-This general underestimation of rainfall amounts in CCLM can also be seen in the annual cycle (Fig. 222b).
-CCLM domain 15 °E - 20 °E and 28 °S - 35 °S. Rainfall peaks in December and January in the SRZ and in June in the WRZ.
-But comparing the hindcast simulation to its driving data set JRA-55 and to the observations GPCP shows that CCLM simulates generally lower rainfall amounts than the other two data sets.
-JRA-55 underestimates already also underestimates slightly the observations and these too low rainfall amounts continues and intensifies remain and intensify in CCLM.
-Both the WRZ and the SRZ in this study include parts of the YRZ (all-year rainfall zone).
-This relatively small transition zone between the WRZ and SRZ is not analysed separately here.
-This may contribute to the relative flat annual cycle of the WRZ.
+- 150 Comparing CCLM to GPCP shows that CCLM generally underestimates precipitation amounts (e.g. over Madagascar) except for the Drakensberg region in eastern South Africa and the large lakes in the northeast of our domain (Fig. 2a).
+Differences over Madagascarand, the Congo basinand over, and the coasts north of 20°S are probably due to a misrepresentation of the African monsoon system.
+Comparing CCLM to other observational data sets that cover a longer period but are available at monthly resolution, like GPCC and CRU, provides a very similar picture (see Fig. A1).
+The bias of CCLM given as the percentage - 155 of the mean rainfall (relative bias) exhibits a similar magnitude when computed with respect to all three observational data sets (GPCP, GPCC, and CRU) (Fig. A2).
+Considering the relative bias reveals that deviations of simulated precipitation from observed ones are noticeable in the whole domain, also in our focus region, the southern part of the model domain, and along the coasts, along which the Agulhas Current flows.
+This general underestimation of rainfall amounts in CCLM can also be seen in the annual cycle (Fig. 2b).
+CCLM represents well the shape of the annual cycle of both rainfall regions SRZ and WRZ. - 160 The WRZ region in this study covers the domain 15°E 20°E and 28°S 35°S. Rainfall peaks in December and January in the SRZ and in June in the WRZ.
+But-However, comparing the hindcast simulation to its driving data set JRA-55 and to the observations GPCPobservational data set GPCP, shows that CCLM simulates generally lower rainfall amounts than the other two data sets.
+JRA-55 also underestimates slightly the observations and these too low rainfall amounts remain and intensify in CCLM.
+Both the WRZ and the SRZ in this study include parts of the YRZ(all-year rainfall zone).
+This relatively small - 165 transition zone between the WRZ and SRZ is not analysed separately here.
+This may contribute to the relative relatively flat annual cycle of the WRZ.